BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 `BitzArt.Json.TypedObjects` provides solution to retain actual types of values during JSON serialization and deserialization.

 ## The problem
-Since JSON does not preserve information about specific value types, using interfaces, abstract classes, base classes, or `object`, etc for serialization and deserialization causes values to lose their actual types.
+Since JSON does not preserve information about specific value types, serialization and deserialization of polymorphic types cause values to lose their actual types.

 ### Example
 Consider the following classes implementing `IShape` interface: